merantix-momentum/stego-studies/README.md

 # Uncovering the Inner Workings of STEGO for Safe Unsupervised Semantic Segmentation

-This repository contains the code accompanying the publication "Uncovering the Inner Workings of STEGO for Safe Unsupervised Semantic Segmentation".
+This repository contains the code accompanying the publication [Uncovering the Inner Workings of STEGO for Safe Unsupervised Semantic Segmentation](https://arxiv.org/abs/2304.07314), which was accepted at the [CVPR 2023 SAIAD Workshop](https://sites.google.com/view/saiad2023/).
 ## Citation

 ```